PixlePixle/minesweeper/README.md

 # minesweeper
- A minesweeper game created with Java and JavaFX
+### Created with Java and JavaFX
+ This is a minesweeper clone that has empty square clearing, win/loss screen, flagging, and replay.